Top 5 Heavy-Duty Weed Torch to Consider for Native Plant Nurseries in 2026

 Fuel type really affects both ease of use and cost.
 Propane usually wins out since it’s easy to find and burns clean.

-Some torches run on butane or MAPP gas, which might give you more heat, but honestly, those options can be a hassle out in the field.
+Some torches run on butane or MAPP gas, which might give you more heat, but those options can be a hassle out in the field.

 Portability is a big deal, too.
 We lean toward models that are light but still feel solid in your hands.